Haryana: 13 prisoners escape from dedicated facility for COVID positive inmates in Rewari | Law-Order

 Four police teams have been formed to trace the prisoners while Rewari Police is also coordinating with police departments of neighbouring districts including Narnaul, a senior officer said.

-The incident took place on the intervening night of Saturday-Sunday and some of the escaped prisoners are convicted in cases of murder, rape, and dacoity, they said.
+The incident took place on the intervening night of Saturday-Sunday, they said.

 The prisoners, who were kept in a special section of the Rewari jail, cut an iron grill of the barrack in which they were lodged and used cloth from their bedding as a rope to escape, they added.